-As a college student you develop lifelong skills to help manage your money.
-Money management and good budgeting skills are needed no matter how much (or little) you have.
+As a college student, you will develop money skills that will benefit you for life.
+Learning how to budget and manage your money is essential-no matter how much (or how little) you have.
+Good financial habits now can lead to financial confidence in the future.